PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-submission-and-validation-process/README.md

 #### Technical Compliance Verification:
 Run through each mandatory technical rule listed in sections 2.1-2.3 to confirm full compliance.
 Pay particular attention to:

+- The technical name is strictly identical for all ZIP versions
 - PrestaShop context protection in all PHP files
 - SQL query sanitisation throughout your code
 - Security file protections (.htaccess and index.php files)